codos718/Physics-Simulation-Hub/README.md

 # Physics-Simulation-Hub
 Physics Simulation Hub is an interactive web-based learning platform that brings physics concepts to life through visual simulations.
 Instead of only reading theory, users can explore and understand physics by interacting with real-time models directly in the browser.

-The project contains 9 different simulations covering major topics in physics such as motion, forces, waves, electricity, magnetism, optics, and modern physics concepts.
+The project contains 7 different simulations covering major topics in physics such as motion, forces, waves, electricity and magnetism

 # Included Simulations
  # Projectile Motion Simulator